Gareth Sparham (2024), trans., The Perfection of Wisdom in One Hundred Thousand Lines, Toh 8 (84000: Translating the Words of the Buddha).

 Thus did I hear at one time.
 The Blessed One was residing on Vulture Peak in Rājagṛha together with an immeasurable and incalculable saṅgha of monks and a great many bodhisattvas.

-Then the bodhisattva great being Candragarbha, who was in the assembly, [F.177.a] got up from his seat and asked the Blessed One, “How, Blessed One, should bodhisattvas train in the perfection of wisdom?”
+Then the bodhisattva great being Candragarbha, who was in the assembly, got up from his seat and asked the Blessed One, “How, Blessed One, should bodhisattvas train in the perfection of wisdom?”

 The Blessed One replied, “Candragarbha, that all phenomena are devoid of entities is the perfection of wisdom.
 As an analogy, although the disk of the moon is without conceptualization, it encircles the four continents and dispels darkness.
-Similarly, although bodhisattva great beings who practice the perfection of wisdom are without conceptualization, they encircle those with9 the four distorted views with compassion and naturally dispel defilements because of nonconceptualization.”
+Similarly, although bodhisattva great beings who practice the perfection of wisdom are without conceptualization, they encircle those with the four distorted views with compassion and naturally dispel defilements because of nonconceptualization.”

 “Blessed One, how many perfections of wisdom of bodhisattvas are there?” asked Candragarbha.